 My suggestion: Stop That!

-Almost everyone tells me that estimates are very important, but estimates are actually a blind spot hiding something of actual importance and value.
+Almost everyone tells me that estimates** are very important, but estimates are often a blind spot hiding something of actual importance and value.
 This almost universal acceptance that estimates are important and useful is harmful.
 A predictive approach such as waterfall itself depends on estimates – and estimates are how we make the predictions.
 Don’t think “waterfall” and predictions are harmful?
 You probably should be reading some other blog.

 It seems I always make enemies when I suggest this, but that is not my intention.
 I want to do effective work on meaningful stuff – that is my intention.
 I don’t want to be spending time on work that has no value, causes misdirection and waste, and potentially destroys any chance of being effective.
 That is painful.
 There are MUCH BETTER WAYS to approach software development.

 It could be useful for you and your organization to question your use of estimates and explore new ways to think about your “need” for estimates.

 One last thing: Do not ask me for an estimate on how long it will take to eliminate estimates from your process.
 It is too much like a game of chess, only very complicated.